microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 ```
 Note the last line of the result set, the one ending with _www_.
 That is the path we are interested in.

-Lets break the result set down by column
+Let's break the result set down by column
 * drwxr-xr-x - file permissions by [user]-[group]-[public]
-* 3 - the number of links to the file or directory
+* 3 - The number of links to the file or directory
-* root - ownership by user
+* root - The user to whom ownership is granted.
-* group - ownership by group
+* group - The owner to whom ownership is granted.
-* 4096 - size
+* 4096 - The size of the file or directory.
-* Feb 16 16:06 - created date
+* Feb 16 16:06 - The date and time at which the file or directory was created.
-* www - the name of the file or folder
+* www - The name of the file or directory.

 Since you will be the one updating the files on the server, change the ownership to yourself by running the following command.
 Replace _username_ and _usergroup_ with your user name.